 YES.
 For educational content proposals* to be considered, lead presenters and co-presenters must hold current NIRSA membership (professional, life professional, emeritus, student, or associate) at the time the program proposal is submitted through the end of the event.

 An exception to the membership requirement may be requested by a NIRSA member who is serving as the lead presenter if they are collaborating with a co-presenter who is a non-member.
-That request may be made by the lead presenter through the submission of a Presenter Exemption Request Form.
+That request may be made by the lead presenter on the proposal submission form at the time a presentation proposal is submitted.

-For requests to be granted, non-members must meet one of the following three categories.
+For requests to be granted, non-members must meet at least one of the following three categories.

 - Is not a collegiate recreation professional.

 - Is not employed within a collegiate recreation setting (even if employed by a college, university, etc. that has a collegiate recreation program).